Cognitive Benefits of Playing Video Games

 • Improved ability to track moving objects in a field of distractors.
 Action games improved the ability of children and adults to keep track of a set of moving objects that were visually identical to other moving objects in the visual field (Trick et al., 2005).

 • Reduced impulsiveness.
 Action games improved performance in a test of the ability to refrain from responding to non-target stimuli, in a situation in which most stimuli called for a response but an occasional stimulus called for no response (Dye, Green, & Bavelier, 2009).

 • Overcoming dyslexia.
-Dysexia, in at least some cases, seems to derive from problems of visual attention.
-One study showed that as few as 12 hours of video game play improved dyslexic children’s scores on tests of reading and phonology (Franceschini et al, 2013).
+Dyslexia, in at least some cases, seems to derive from problems of visual attention.
+One study found that as few as 12 hours of video game play improved dyslexic children’s scores on tests of reading and phonology (Franceschini et al, 2013).
 In fact, the improvement was as great or greater than that achieved by training programs that were explicitly designed to treat dyslexia.

 Improvements in executive functioning